 We promote informed and balanced discussion about what agricultural systems are best suited to different circumstances and needs.

-QUNO works to strengthen the promotion and protection of human rights through the United Nations system, with particular reference to the interface between human rights and armed conflicts, the protection of refugees and other Quaker concerns.
-The questions of the rights of indigenous peoples, gender, violence against children and the impact of the “war on terror” are included in all programme areas.
+We work to strengthen the promotion and protection of human rights through the United Nations system, with particular reference to the interface between human rights and armed conflicts, and the protection of refugees.

 These are topics and issues that were major QUNO projects in the past.
 For the most part, these projects are no longer active because our work in these areas resulted in the issues being addressed and recognized in the larger UN community.